-You could read, watch, do a playful provocation with your PPR group, teach something, try a new routine or material, etc. Consider whether you plan to try something with your PPR group or colleagues, or with the learners in your class.
+You could: read, watch, do a playful provocation with your PPR group, teach something, try a new routine or material, etc. Consider if you plan to try something with your PPR group/colleagues or with the learners in your class.